 Thankfully, Peaks and Pints carries its mountain motif past the racket of most theme joints.
 Only one ginormous silent TV plays above the 13-door beer cooler; what we call “SudsPop” provides awesome background tunes of all genres.
 The “Green Room” with skylights and a fireplace waits just off our 35-foot long bar.

 The Peaks and Pints staff has high energy and a passion for craft beer.
 Expect consistently outstanding service and exceptional beer knowledge from a team that has been trained to really know their stuff.
-Peaks and Pints packs a mind-boggling array of suds: some 600 different bottled beers and cans, with another 23 on tap, including nitro lines.
+Peaks and Pints packs a mind-boggling array of suds: more than 800 different bottled beers and cans, with another 23 on tap, including nitro lines.
 That’s some serious brew.
 While craft beer remains our foundation, you don’t have to be embarrassed for ordering artisan craft cider, wine, cold brewed coffee and kombucha as those delights are from our Western red cedar tap log too.

 Its mountain feel (original wood-slat floors, reclaimed wood bar and tall tree) and expansive bar seating make it a comfortable stop for everyone from suits to sweats.
 Where else can you enjoy a craft beer from around the world, handcrafted sandwiches on fresh French and rye, freely surf the Internet from your wireless laptop below a ginormous circular saw blade?
 Answer: nowhere but Peaks and Pints in Proctor.
 If we don’t have the craft beer you desire, we’ll climb the mountain to find it.

 Don’t let all that beer fool you, though.
 The food at Peaks and Pints is more than the standard array of brewpub fare.
 (You won’t find a hamburger on the menu.)
 Oh, don’t leave Peaks and Pints without trying the spicy deviled eggs.
 And, all of the menu items pair well with craft beer.